JazmineMT/ContentGuide/04-creating-structured-content.md

 ## Glossary
 Throughout our documentation, we often reference products or tools that are unique to RevenueCat.
 A glossary makes sure our reader always understands our references.
-It’s best to add the glossary term to the reader than review while reading.
+It’s best to add the glossary term so the reader can understand unique terms without looking back on addtional documentation.
 You can review the [ReadMe glossary term guide](https://blog.readme.com/glossary/) for how to add this to our documentation.
 <div align='center'>
 <img src="ezgif.com-gif-maker.gif"/>
 </div>